soltysh/talks/2016/flock/scenario.md

 -- Importing image streams ...
 OK
 ```

-The all-in-one cluster has a pre-installed docker registry you'll be using during
+The all-in-one cluster has a pre-installed docker registry you'll be using when
 building your applications, pushing to external registries is available, as well.
 Additionally, a set of pre-defined ImageStreams was also installed: